trungk18/trungk18.github.io/_posts/2018-01-23-uncaught-type-error.md

   doSomething();
 ```

-But it is getting ugly very soon If we are going too deep into a property.
+It works well for small chains of properties, but getting ugly very soon If we are going too deep into a property.

 ```javascript
 var obj = {